paras1729kori/React-Sessions/2nd Session.md

 ## Building the same Count Button
 * Now as I explained y'all earlier that we use components to make code more reusable, etc things
 * Let's now create the same counter button components using react taht we made using normal JS earlier in the course
-> Do it using the normal ++ thingy first but it won't work as the React only wants to update the React.DOM and not the whole interface
 ```javascript
 import React from 'react'